Keys to Understanding the Monopoly Graph

 The monopoly’s marginal revenue curve reveals the elasticity of the demand curve above.
 The total revenue test tells us the if a demand curve is elastic, a decrease in price will cause an increase in total revenue.
 At lower quantities monopoly’s marginal revenue curve is positive.
 That means as price falls with each additional unit produced, total revenue increases.
 Therefore, the demand curve is elastic at those quantities.
 When marginal revenue is zero (where it intersects the x axis), the demand curve is unit elastic at that quantity because the decrease in price causes no change in total revenue.
 Finally, at higher quantities, the marginal revenue curve is negative which indicates total revenue decreases with the price decrease.
 As a result, that portion of the demand curve is inelastic.
 Profit maximizing monopolies will always produce in the elastic region of their demand curve.

-Compared to perfectly competitive markets: Unlike perfectly competitive firms, monopolies produce less, and price higher.
+Compared to perfectly competitive markets: Unlike perfectly competitive firms, monopolies (as well as oligopolies and monopolistic competition) produce less, and price higher.
 Monopolies can also earn an economic profit in the long run.